jramkiss/jramkiss.github.io/_posts/_2020-07-15-overconfident-nn.md

 comments: true
 author: "Jonathan Ramkissoon"
 math: true
-summary: This post is on my experience dealing with the overconfidence problem in ReLU networks
+summary: This post is on my experience dealing with the overconfidence problem in ReLU networks by using a last layer Laplace approximation
 ---

 This post will mainly walk through my experience building an open ended image classifier and dealing with the overconfidence problem with ReLU networks.
+By open ended I'm referring to the eligible images that can be parsed to the model being unbounded.
+For example, instead of building a classifier to differentiate between classes A and B, I'm interested in differentiating between classes A, B and "other".

-It will follow the results in [this paper](https://arxiv.org/pdf/1812.05720.pdf) closely and can act as a practical summary.
+It will follow the results in [this paper](https://proceedings.icml.cc/static/paper_files/icml/2020/780-Paper.pdf) closely and can act as a practical summary.

+For future, there is also [this paper](https://arxiv.org/pdf/1812.05720.pdf) that tries to solve the same problem with a different approach.

 I've been struggling with a seemingly simple problem of building an image classifier to determine if an arbitrary image is sheet music or not.
 Just like you, on the surface I thought this would be an easy and borderline mundane task - how could this possibly not work??